HungryTurtleCode/htc_website/jekyll/_drafts/parallax-library.md

 const offset = yoff - WORD_SPLIT_END;
 {% endraw %}{% endhighlight %}

 That results in offset being 0 at the exact point that the scrolling section comes into view.
-So the offset here will always refer to how far we have scrolled into the "scolling" section of the page.
+So the offset here will always refer to how far we have scrolled into the "scrolling" section of the page.

 ### Issue 2
 The second issue was separation of concerns.
 Ideally we would like to think about the logic for each "section" completely separately.
 But instead we had to mix the logic for each section up with each other.

-The root cause of this issue is that there are 3 phases that can exist in the lifecycle of a "section":
+The root cause of this issue is that there are 3 phases that can exist in the life-cycle of a "section":
 * Phase 1: Before we reach the section.
 * Phase 2: While we are scrolling through the section.
 * Phase 3: When the scroll has past the section.